korobool/simple_np/README.md

 >>> ['a fucking shame', 'the wildlife', 'a noun chunk']
 ```
 * If you want get some more advanced info on rules which caused mathces and tokens indecies
-Use NLTK to obtain tagged tokens like this
+Use brown-based POS tagger (for instance NLTK) to obtain tagged tokens like this
 ```python
 from nltk.tokenize import word_tokenize
 from nltk import pos_tag